lmnts-dev/earners-academy/wp-content/plugins/events-calendar-pro/readme.txt

 = [5.12.1] 2022-02-15 =

 * Version - Events Calendar PRO 5.12.1 is only compatible with The Events Calendar 5.14.0 and higher.
-* Tweak - Remove the `wp.editor.InnerBlocks` gutenberg component in favor of `wp.blockEditor.InnerBlocks` which was deprecated since version 5.3.
+* Tweak - Remove the `wp.editor.InnerBlocks` Gutenberg component in favor of `wp.blockEditor.InnerBlocks` which was deprecated since version 5.3.
 [ECP-1052]
 * Tweak - Compatibility with the Common Abstract for editor blocks registration.
 * Fix - Major performance improvements gain from preventing improper load of Geolocation classes when not needed.
 * Fix - Prevent infinite loops in events manager when other plugins build the post.
 [ECP-1048]